-After the taking chief executive of MicroSoft, Steve Ballmer, for a round of golf this month, Scott McNealy, the Sun Microsystems chief executive, joined with Ballmer in a press conference that announced the end of the long-running bitter rivalry between the two software firms (The Irish Times, 23-Apr-04).
+After taking chief executive of Microsoft, Steve Ballmer, for a round of golf this month, Scott McNealy, the Sun Microsystems chief executive, joined with Ballmer in a press conference that announced the end of the long-running bitter rivalry between the two software firms (The Irish Times, 23-Apr-04).

 Under the terms of the new partnership, Sun signed up to a new 10-year agreement that would see them drop all legal actions against Microsoft, in return for $1.6 billion (€1.5 billion) in much needed cash from Microsoft.
 Under the deal, Microsoft rid themselves of a potentially costly legal process, while Sun gains some much-needed cash to help it survive a very steep downturn in profitability.

 Sun may have seen this financial windfall as necessary to see them through a bad financial run.
 The company said it had a net loss of $760 million (€635 million), or 23 cents a share, for its fiscal third quarter ending March 28th, compared to a profit of $4 million for the same period last year.
 Revenue has fallen to $2.65 billion from $2.79 billion (Reuters).
 This represents the fourth straight quarterly loss posted by the company, which found itself having to cut 3,300 jobs and make management changes.
 All told, the company's future is currently uncertain, as is does not possess the diversity of products or the cash reserves of its rival Microsoft.